Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/micron-7500-fw-upgrade/guide.en-gb.md

 ```

 > [!primary]
-> Once the command line is launched, a confirmation is requested before starting the flash.
+> Once the command is launched, a confirmation is requested before starting the flash.
 Confirm with `Y`.

 ##### NVMe firmware update example

+In our previous example, both NVMe drives need a firmware update to the latest version **E3MQ005**.
+Here are example commands for how to update the 2 NVMe drives and their output:

 ```bash
 PS C:\Windows\system32> msecli -F -U Micron_7500_E3MQ005_release.ubi -n Drive0 -S 2